raybritton/json-query/JQL.md

     * This only is used if the target is an array
     * This is the number of results that will be skipped
     * value must be a positive integer
-* WITH KEYS
-    * By default only the values are returned, this caused the key to be returned as well
-    * This only works with SELECT
 * AS JSON
     * This will return the filtered data in the JSON format
     * This only works with SELECT